Youn Yuh-jung

-Early and personal life
+Early life

-Youn Yuh jung was born on June 19, 1947 in Kaesong (today in North Korea), Gyeonggi Province, and grew up in Seoul.
+Youn Yuh-jung was born on June 19, 1947, in Kaesong, southern Korea.
+She is the eldest daughter of a family with three daughters.
 Her father died when she was young.
-She has two sisters.
-Her sister Youn Yeo-soon is a former executive at LG Group.
-She attended high school at Ewha Girls' High School, and enrolled at Hanyang University majoring in Korean Language and Literature, when she passed the open auditions held by TBC in 1966.
+The family fled the city during the first and fourth retreat of the Korean War.
+She attended Changsin Elementary School and later Ewha Girls' High School in Seoul, South Korea.
+She graduated from high school in 1966.
+Afterwards, she enrolled at Hanyang University, with a major in Korean Language and Literature.
+When she passed open acting auditions held by TBC in 1966, she dropped out of college.

-Youn has two sons, both of whom are Korean-Americans.

 Career

-She dropped out of college, and made her acting debut in the television drama Mister Gom in 1967.
+After dropping out of college, Youn made her acting debut in the television drama Mister Gom in 1967.
 Youn shot to stardom in 1971 with two memorable portrayals of femme fatales.
 Her first film, Kim Ki-young's Woman of Fire, became a critical and commercial hit, for which she won Best Actress at the Sitges Film Festival.
 This was followed by the MBC historical drama Jang Hui-bin where she played the titular infamous royal concubine.
 Kim was considered Korea's first style-conscious, experimental director, and Youn did not balk in playing risque, provocative characters that explore the grotesque in the female psyche in collaborations with him such as The Insect Woman (1972) and Be a Wicked Woman (1990).
 Audiences found Youn's fast way of speaking and atypical appearance refreshing and she frequently took roles in TV dramas depicting a modern woman of the new generation, notably in Stepmother (1972) written by Kim Soo-hyun.

 At the peak of her career, Youn retired after she married singer Jo Young-nam in 1974, then immigrated to the United States.
 In 1984, she returned to Korea and permanently resumed her acting career.
 She and Jo divorced in 1987 and struggled to resume her acting career due to the stigma of divorce in South Korea.

 Making a comeback after taking a long break was an unusual feat for a Korean middle-aged actress.
 Although most actresses her age played clichéd self-sacrificing mothers or coarse ajummas, Youn's acting range led to her being cast in more complex, stylish, and independent roles.
 In A Good Lawyer's Wife (2003), she drew critical acclaim for her nonchalant acting as a mother-in-law who neglected her husband dying of liver cancer and enjoyed extramarital affairs.
 Her frank and confident persona again manifested itself in E J-yong's mockumentary Actresses (2009).

 Youn continued playing supporting roles in film and television, such as in The Housemaid (2010).
 She reunited with director Im Sang-soo for the fourth time in The Taste of Money (2012), as a cruel chaebol heiress at the center of the drama that unfolds and touches upon the themes of corruption, greed and sex.
 Youn said "I don't mind being called an old actress, but I do worry about how to carry on my acting career without looking like an old fool."